Do's and Don'ts: Security and authentication

 Authenticate and handle client credentials

-• Basic client credentials: Allows you to authenticate your connection with API using your platform name and API key.
+- Basic client credentials: Allows you to authenticate your connection with the API using your platform name and API key.

-The platform is responsible for handling access to its accounts such as not allowing ACC1 to place an order using ACC2 account.
+The platform is responsible for managing access to its accounts, such as preventing ACC1 from placing an order using the ACC2 account.
 Requests from authenticated platforms against their accounts are implicitly trusted.

 Avoid browser-based API Calls

 Tango doesn't allow web-based API calls.
-Attempts to do so, will result in an authorization error (403.001) or Cross-Origin Resource Sharing (CORS) errors.
+Attempts to do so will result in an authorization error (403.001) or Cross-Origin Resource Sharing (CORS) errors.
 CORS is a security feature that lets web pages request resources from a different domain.
 If you get CORS errors, you're trying to make POST calls from a browser, which Tango doesn't allow.
-For best practices, we highly recommend to use non-browser tools for all API calls.
+For best practices, we highly recommend using non-browser tools for all API calls.

 Protect platform keys

 Never transmit your platform keys or client credentials via email or any other unsecured method.
 Design your system to allow for routine key changes.
 Change your keys immediately when employees who had access to the keys leave.
 If you suspect any suspicious activity on your platform, change your keys.
-We recommend to rotate to new keys on a schedule.
-The OAuth tokens are generated from client credentials and expire in 24 hours (86400 seconds). keys are managed through Tango portal.
-See how you can get client ID and secret from Tango.
-For more information on industry best practices in this area see OWASP Top 10, #2
+We recommend rotating to new keys on a schedule.
+The OAuth tokens are generated from client credentials and expire in 24 hours (86400 seconds).
+Keys are managed through Tango portal.
+See how to get the client ID and secret from Tango .
+For more information on industry best practices in this area, see OWASP Top 10, #2

 How often should you refresh your API keys?